 - Phimosis is a risk factor for penile carcinoma.

-- Circumcision has a beneficial effect on the incidence of invasive carcinoma of penis but not carcinoma in situ.
+- Circumcision has a beneficial effect on the incidence of invasive penile cancer but not carcinoma in situ.

 - Balanitis xerotica obliterans may require not just circumcision but dilatation of the urethral meatus or meatoplasty.